69 More Fun, Interesting & Weird Random Facts: Volume 2

 37. Snowflakes are unique, and one is not like another.
 The largest known snowflake fell in Fort Keogh, Montana in 1887.
 It was 15 inches in diameter and 8 inches thick.

 38. Do you know what an intergluteal cleft is?
-It’s your butt crack!
+It’s your butt crack! lmao.

 39. Did you ever use one of those popular Texas Instrument graphing calculator for math exams when you were in school?
-They were expensive, and pack quite the punch.
+They were expensive, and they packed quite the punch.
 Believe it or not, a TI-83 calculator has six times more processing power than the computer that landed Apollo 11 on the moon in 1969.
 If you’ve always wanted to have one when you were in school but your family was too poor to buy one, consider this your second chance at happiness.

 Click on the calculator to buy your own T1-83!